Table 6.48 — EEs for EAs whose label begins with M

 SAFETY_FAIRWAY <SAFETY_FAIRWAY>.
 106

-SAFETY_ZONE The <REGION> around an offshore installation within which <VESSEL>s are prohibited from entering without permission; special regulations protect installations within a safety zone and <VESSEL>s of all nationalities are required to respect the zone.
+SAFETY_ZONE The <REGION> around an offshore installation within which <VESSEL>s are prohibited from entering without permission; safety zone.
+Special regulations protect installations within a safety zone and <VESSEL>s of all nationalities are required to respect the zone.
 107

 SEA_TEST_RANGE Sea test range.
 108